 New Romney is a little town located in southeast Kent.
 Being a rural community, its high street shops are a lifeline for the surrounding population.
 However, there had been no festive late-night shopping event for over a decade and the town was a very sad place in the winter.
 Residents tended to go to larger towns elsewhere to shop, meaning local businesses suffered and there was a lack of community spirit.

 Together with a small team of volunteers, I came up with the idea of a lantern parade to revitalise the community and re-introduce a late-night shopping event.
 Light Up New Romney was born and has been going from strength to strength ever since with over 1000 people attending each year!

 How on earth do you go about organising an event of this scale?

 Start planning early!
-For this year’s event, we started preparations in August!
-We had to get permission from the council and prepare risk assessments, arrange First Aid provision and public liability insurance, etc. Funding-wise, we’ve applied for grants from community organisations, our town and district councils, as well as donations from local businesses to cover our organisational costs.
+For 2021’s event which took place on December 10, we started preparations in August!
+We had to get permission from the council and prepare risk assessments, arrange First Aid provision and public liability insurance, etc. Funding-wise, we applied for grants from community organisations, our town and district councils, as well as receiving donations from local businesses to cover our organisational costs.
 We also ran 6 free lantern-making workshops for the community that were attended by more than 250 people!